PSU-Research-Computing/psurc-ansible-cluster-config/README.md

 Setting Up Your Local Machine
 =============================

-Install ansible
+Install Ansible
 ---------------
-First Install ansible on your local machine.
+First Install Ansible on your local machine.

 Configure Your ssh config and RSA Keys
 ---------------------------------------
 Add the following lines to your ssh config:

 ```
 	Host *.rc.pdx.edu
 		User your_user_name